Stubaier Bauerntheater

-Stubaier Bauerntheater is one of the oldest peasant theatres in the Tyrol of Austria.
-The theatre group was founded in 1903 in Fulpmes by Ludwig Hupfauf and Hans Klingenschmid.
-The former led the fate of the association as chairman for more than half a century, but was also playwright, director and, from 1961, also active as an actor.
-Founding member Klingenschmid died in 1934.
-The theatre, based in the parish hall on the Torquato-Tasso-Straße in Fulpmes, Austria, as of 2012 had 10 members.
+The Stubaier Bauerntheater is one of the oldest peasant theatres in the Tyrol region of Austria.
+The theatre group was founded by Ludwig Hupfauf and Hans Klingenschmid in 1903, in the town of Fulpmes in the Stubai Valley.
+Hupfauf led the association as chairman for more than half a century, but was also playwright, director and, from 1961, also active as an actor.
+Klingenschmid died in 1934.

+The theatre venue is the Fulpmes Community Hall, at Riehlstraße 3, 6166 Fulpmes.

 The theatre puts on a wide range of plays including dramas and comedies, and has evolved from originally performing plays with rural themes to more modern plays.
 In 2021 the Stubaier Bauerntheater put on a performance of Max Neal's The Sinful Village.